vegapit/piston2dtemplate/README.md

 `cargo run --release --example pong`

-This game probably does not require any intorduction.
+This game probably does not require any introduction.
 This is a best-out-of-five 2 player version which can give you a basic understanding on how to implement sprites in Piston.

  ![pong](./pong.png)